AMERICA'S CLASSIC CHOCOLATE CHIP COOKIE IS NOW GLUTEN-FREE

 (Nutrition information is calculated using an ingredient database and should be considered an estimate.)

-Grandma’s go-to-recipe was from the bag of the American classic Nestle Toll House Chocolate Chip Cookies.
-Sometimes we would make the whole batch according to that recipe.
-But most of the time, it was Grandma’s tradition to divide the cookie dough in half right before adding the few final ingredients that determined her variations.
+Sometimes, we would make the whole batch according to that recipe.
+But most of the time, Grandma’s tradition was to divide the cookie dough in half right before adding the few final ingredients that determined her variations.

 We would make half of the dough as the recipe suggested for chocolate chip cookies.
 And we always made the other half of the dough into oatmeal and raisin cookies.
-When grandma felt fancy, she’d combine a little milk and butter with confectioners’ sugar to drizzle on top of the raisin oatmeal cookies.
+When grandma felt fancy, she’d combine milk and butter with confectioners’ sugar to drizzle over the top of the raisin oatmeal cookies for icing.

 To this day I can’t decide which is my favorite, the chocolate chip or the raisin oatmeal?